-- Fan control knob - 11.
-Continue to monitor the flames for ten to fifteen (10-15) minutes.
-You should see the - flames rise to the burner ring.
-12. Maintain a clean, balanced flame (blue-yellow flames without soot) by adjusting valve and fan controls to keep the air-fuel mix - 13.
+- 11. Continue to monitor the flames for ten to fifteen (10-15) minutes.
+You should see the flames rise to the burner ring. - 12.
+Maintain a clean, balanced flame (blue-yellow flames without soot) by adjusting valve and fan controls to keep the air-fuel mix in the burner balanced. - 13.
 Continue to monitor the operation of the appliance for the entire duration that it is running.
 Do not leave the appliance to operate unattended.